guillermooo/dart-sublime-bundle/README.md

-# Dart bundle for TextMate / Sublime
+# Dart bundle for Sublime

-This bundle provides rules to TextMate that describe minimal rules for display of the Dart source code.
-At this point the dart bundle provides:
+This bundle provides basic Dart support for Sublime Text.
+At this point the bundle provides:

-* syntax highlighting of keywords
-* syntax highlighting of strings
+* Syntax highlighting.
 * Preferences for comments so that you can use CMD-/ to (de)comment source lines.
+* Some snippets for inserting common Dart code.
+* dart2js support through Sublime's build system.
+* Support for installing Pub packages.

 The bundle identifies dart source by the file extension (.dart).

 INSTALLATION
 ============

-From the command line.
-From the root of the dart repo, type: open tools/utils/Dart.tmbundle

--OR-
-From TextMate:
-Open (File->Open...) the Dart.tmbundle file

--OR-
-For use with Sublime Text:
-Copy Dart.tmbundle to the sublime packages directory (on OSX:
+Copy the the contents of this repository to a new directory in the Sublime packages directory (on OSX:
 ~/Library/Application Support/Sublime Text 2/Packages).

-For the best Sublime experience, make sure the `dart-sdk/bin` directory is on your path.
+For the best experience, make sure the `dart-sdk/bin` directory is on your path.
 Also, add the `dartsdk_path` variable to your user settings:

     {
       "dartsdk_path" : "/Users/foo/dart-sdk"